AI Answering Service for Dental Offices: Stop Losing $180K/Year to the Hold Button

 - Appointment confirmations and reschedules

-- Basic insurance and billing questions ("What's my copay for a cleaning?")
+- Basic insurance and billing questions ("What is my copay for a cleaning?")

 - Prescription refill request routing